 This hits home particularly hard with me because of my past with the game of Golf.
-I started playing at 11 and actually spent the first few years after college as a club teaching professional.
+I started playing at 11 and spent the first few years after college as a club teaching professional.
 In 2008, when an MRI showed my herniated disc, the doctor said something had to go…golf or weights.
 As much as I still love the game, I gave it up to save my back.
-Rotational stress will wreck your back and I think my herniated disc was far more a result of literally thousands of swings over many years of playing verses the work I did in the gym.
+Rotational stress will wreck your back, and I think my herniated disc was far more a result of literally thousands of swings over many years of playing versus the work I did in the gym.

-Do These: Cable Chops; and Paloff Press
+Do These: Cable Chops, and Paloff Press

 In the class of anti-rotators, these are fantastic exercises that challenge the core around a stable and neutral spine.
-You can do either exercise both standing and kneeling with the ability to create lots of variety based on the position of the pulley.
+You can do either exercise, both standing and kneeling, with the ability to create lots of variety based on the position of the pulley.

 Stop These: Back Extension Machine

-Do These: Bird Dog; Single Stiff Leg; Kettlebell Swing, and Reverse Hypers
+Do These: Bird Dog, Single Stiff Leg, Kettlebell Swing, and Reverse Hypers

 Do These: Bonus – Metcon Exercises